Nathan-Butler7/ticket-lifecycle/README.md

 Encourage the use and exploration of the email feature Do this lab a few more times, enough times where you’re able to implement it with this simple checklist.
 This will build your intuition.
 Talk about Technical skill pillar
-Re-touch on technical ability and re-doing the lab several
+Re-touch on technical ability and re-doing the lab several times